Mitch Haniger Player Props: Giants vs. Pirates

-The San Francisco Giants, including Mitch Haniger (.385 on-base percentage in past 10 games, 121 points above season-long percentage), battle starter Rich Hill and the Pittsburgh Pirates at Oracle Park, Monday at 5:05 PM ET.
+The San Francisco Giants, including Mitch Haniger (.366 batting average in his past 10 games), take on starter Johan Oviedo and the Pittsburgh Pirates at Oracle Park, Tuesday at 9:45 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Brewers.
+In his previous appearance, he racked up two extra-base hits (3-for-5 with two doubles and two RBI) against the Pirates.

 Mitch Haniger Game Info & Props vs. the Pirates